leduc212/prj301-flower-shop/README.md

 # ONLINE FLOWER SHOP JAVA WEB APPLICATION

-Note: This application is built as an assignment for a subject in my university.
+Note: This application is built as an assignment for Java Web-app fundamentals subject in my university.

 FPTU-PRJ301-VanTTN-Spring22 Assignment.

 ## Prerequisite
 ### Frontend